TH3xACE/SUDO_KILLER/README.rst

   * New videos will be added soon
   * Annonying password input several time removed
   * New functionality: offline mode - ability to extract the required info from audited system and run SK on host.
+  * Testing environment : A docker to play with the tool and different scenarios, you can also train on PE.

 =============